Reese's candy filled cake thumbnail

 “How do I store this cake?”

-• Before serving, I prefer storing cakes in cake boxes – they help keep the cake from drying out without any plastic wrap touching the sides of the cake and potentially messing up the decorations!
+• Before serving, I often store my cakes in cake boxes – they help keep the cake from drying out without any plastic wrap touching the sides of the cake and potentially messing up the decorations.
+They're often expensive to buy though, so if you want to wrap your cake in plastic wrap flash-freeze it for at least 20 minutes, then wrap it well with plastic wrap and place into the fridge.
 I place cakes in the fridge if storing overnight but allow them to come to room temperature before serving.

 • Cover any remaining cake well after serving to keep it from drying out - it will keep at room temperature for 2-3 days or in the fridge for 3-5 days.